WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/built_in_commands.rst

 InspectGameObjectComponent
 --------------------------

 Run this command to inspect a component on a game object.
+You could do this if you wanted to check a specific value on a component.
+Similar to being able to use the Inspector in Unity Editor but in your built out players.
+In the example below, for example, you could check all of the settings on the Camera component are as expected.

-This command takes parameters, the .Command interface will inform you of these required parameters, here is an example usage:
+This command takes parameters, the .Command interface will inform you of these required parameters, here is an example
+usage:

 * InspectGameObjectComponent MyGameObject Camera